polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 1. Define the call you want to execute and its origin
 2. Create a preimage using the selected call
 3. Submit the proposal.
-It uses the preimage hash (obtained from the call) as part of the proposal submission.
+It uses the preimage hash (obtained from the call) as part of the proposal submission process.
 The proposal is submitted with the selected origin
 4. Place decision deposit.
 This deposit is required to move the referendum from the preparing phase to the deciding phase

 ```typescript hl_lines="5-14"